OpenAstroTech/OpenAstroTracker/Addons/Readme.md

 ### Digital Level
 A gyro/accelerometer to replace the bubble level.
 There is an additional holder that can also hold the GPS module.
 Additionally there is another arm that holds the GPS antenna and the Altitude driver board.

+### Guide
+An improved version of the OpenAstroGuide which allows more precise focusing, correct camera alignment, different lenses and more.